-On September 1st and 2nd, 2019, you can see an amazing past performance by this world-famous opera on a huge HD screen in the heart of Lincoln Center’s Plaza.
+In the past, you have been able to see an amazing performance by this world-famous opera on a huge HD screen in the heart of Lincoln Center’s Plaza.

 The Met Opera Summer HD Festival is free to attend and there are more than 3,000 seats as well as additional standing room.

 If you are interested in seeing what goes on behind the scenes at Lincoln Center, you can take a tour.
 Find out more here.

 Unfortunately, this event has yet to be confirmed for 2021, and given that the return season for the Metropolitan Opera begins on September 27th, chances are they won’t do the Summer Festival this year.